Engan languages: Classification

-The Engan family constitutes a branch of the Trans–New Guinea languages in the classification of Malcolm Ross, but the evidence for this is weak.
+The Engan family constitutes a branch of the Trans–New Guinea languages in the classifications of Wurm and of Malcolm Ross, but the evidence for this is weak.

+Usher links the Engan and Chimbu languages in a Central New Guinea Highlands family.

 There are a considerable number of resemblances with Wiru.
 Borrowing has not been ruled out as the reason for this, though the pronouns are similar as well.

 Proto-language

 Phonemes

 Usher (2020) reconstructs the consonant inventory as follows: